Usio-Energy/coding-standards/README.md

 ## Code Organisation

 - Project should have a single top-level Python package.
-- Project requirements should be split into `requirements.txt` `requirements-dev.txt` files etc.
+- Project requirements must be split into `requirements.txt` `requirements-dev.txt` files etc.

 ## Python Packaging